xaix1999/bitburner/README.md

 V1.4.0 compatible

 8plus.js - 8.00 GB - Third version of the script.
 It will fill up a single host before switching to another host so as to fill up the hosts with 1024+ ram.
-Produces odd game engine behavior.

 corrupt.js - 249.6 / 63.6 / 17.1 GB per Source-File 4 level - Simple script to commit crimes in bitnodes that have less profitable hacking.